dy/spect/readme.md

 * _Function_ is considered an [observable](https://ghub.io) / [observ](https://ghub.io) / [mutant](https://ghub.io/mutant);
 * any other value is wrapped as `Promise.resolve(value)`.

-When any dep resolves, effect invokes the `callback` with resolved deps values as arguments.
-Returned `teardown` function can be used as destructor of the previous state.
-Omitted deps run effect only once as microtask.
+When any argument updates, the `callback` runs with the new args values.
+If `callback` returns a `teardown` function, it is called before the new `callback`.
+Omitted `args` makes `callback` run only once as microtask.

 ```js
 import { state, fx } from 'spect'